santhu501/namaste-react/README.md

  const setListOfRest = new updated array list that we are trying to set.

  - React hooks are just normal Javascript functions.

+ useEffect:
+ useEffect( () => {}, [] );
+ - useEffect takes a callback function and a dependency array.
+ - dependency array is optional. if dependency array is not given, useEffect is called for every render of component.
+ - If empty array is given for dependency array, useEffect is called only once after initial render of component.